Introducing Kahana Kalama – a surfer, designer, store owner, dad, and more!

 Some words from him:

 “I’m a tall drink of water that lives in the Pacific Northwest.
-I’ve been doing a clothing line called Bridge & Burn for about 4 years now and we just opened our flagship retail space in downtown Portland.
+I’ve been doing a clothing line called Bridge & Burn for about 4 years now and we just opened our flagship clothing store in downtown Portland, OR.
 Right now I’m working on enjoying the summer time while keeping up with all my new top secret projects.”

 …and now his favorite piece and why: